By Laura Haverty

 Two terms you will hear a lot when you start working with a Realtor® and shopping for home financing are pre-qualification and pre-approval.
 They may sound very similar.
 What’s the difference?
 How do they help you?
 Is one better than the other?
 And how do they work?

-For a pre-qualification, an AMS Military Mortgage Advisor will ask you questions about any previous homeownership and your income, assets, and debt.
-This gives us an overall sense of whether or not you would qualify for a loan.
+For a pre-qualification, an AMS Military Mortgage Advisor will ask you questions about any previous homeownership and your income, assets, and debt to give us a sense of whether or not you would qualify for the loan.
 This conversation could happen over the phone or in person, and you’ll probably get an answer on pre-qualification the same day.

 External validation carries more weight with real estate agents, and, more importantly, sellers.That’s why many borrowers value having a pre-approval over a pre-qualification.
 A pre-approval can take slightly longer because AMS checks your information with external third-party verifiers.

 What Do I Need to Provide to Apply for Pre-Approval?

 There are two stages for pre-approvals.
 To start, you’ll need to fill out a loan application and provide AMS with: